Playwright MCP should not be the next connector you add just because browser automation looks impressive.

 - the result matches the visible page state

-Bad first-run signals look like this:
+What bad first-run signals look like:

 - Claude cannot see any Playwright tools